 For students studying in Tokyo a monthly breakdown of expenses (excluding tuition fees) might look something like this:

 Yes.
 The student visa allows holders to work up to 28 hours per week and up to 8 hours per day during the school breaks with a few restrictions on the type of employment (games arcades and jobs in the adult entertainment industry are prohibited).
 Hourly wages for staff in restaurants and convenience stores is typically about ¥1,000, although some jobs may pay up to ¥1,200-1,300 for late-night shifts.

 International students also have the option to teach their own language privately.
-One-to-one lessons pay about ¥3,000 per hour and you may also have the option to take on translation jobs which, again, would pay better than the average wage.
+One-to-one lessons pay about ¥3,000 per hour and you may also be able to do translation work which, again, would pay better than the average wage.